Nature Lab is an online learning tool to help educate kids at home

 ALBUQUERQUE, N.M.
-(KRQE) – We truly are in the midst of unprecedented times.
+(FOX) – We truly are in the midst of unprecedented times.

 Millions of children and youth are staying away from schools and universities due to the COVID-19 pandemic.
 Parents are balancing work and homeschooling their children for the first time ever.
 With all of this happening, the Nature Conservancy decided to launch Nature Lab, a new online learning platform.